WanjaNjunge/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the group owner to school for the file hello, chgrp school hello a script that changes the owner to vincent and the group owner to staff for all the files and directories, chown vincent:staff * a script that changes the owner and the group owner of _hello to vincent and staff, chown -h vincent:staff _hello
+Write a script that changes the group owner to school for the file hello, chgrp school hello a script that changes the owner to vincent and the group owner to staff for all the files and directories, chown vincent:staff * a script that changes the owner and the group owner of _hello to vincent and staff, chown -h vincent:staff _hello script that changes the owner of the file hello to betty only if it is owned by the user guillaume, chown --from=guillaume betty hello